Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Document between Peers defining what interactions between Peers are possible.

-*Manager:*

-The Manager is an API which manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.
-And acts as an authorization server which provides access tokens.

 *Grant:*

 Defines an interaction between Peers.
+Grants are part of a Contract.
 In FSC Core three Grants are described.

 1. The PeerRegistrationGrant which specifies the authorization of a Peer to participate as a Peer in the Group.
 2. The ServicePublicationGrant which specifies the authorization of a Peer to publish a Service in the Group.
 3. The ServiceConnectionGrant which specifies the authorization of a Peer to connect to a Service provided by a Peer.

+*Manager:*

+The Manager is an API which manages Contracts and acts as an authorization server which provides access tokens.

 *Service:*